|Check out what's in the feature-packed February 2015 issue...|

 How do you get those nymphs right in the fish’s faces?
 Ben Bangham has two techniques that are sure to get a response from those wily winter grayling.

-TFF looks closely at all the relevant news, views, shows and reports that are affecting the UK’s flyfishers.
+TFF looks at all the relevant news and reports, what’s happening and where, that affect the UK’s flyfishers.

-If you have anything that you want to talk about, a complaint to get off your chest or to praise anyone or anything, drop us a line and win some great prizes if your letter is printed.
+If you have anything that you want to highlight, a complaint to get off your chest or perhaps to praise anyone or anything drop us a line.
+Get a letter printed and you could win some great prizes.

 Ask The Panel

-It’s bigger it’s better – our advice section has a panel of experts on hand to help you with any fly fishing problem.
+It’s bigger and better, and our panel of experts are on hand to help you with any fly fishing related question.

-Don’t miss your chance to subscribe to TFF and receive a wonderful gift.
+Don’t miss your chance to subscribe to TFF and receive some wonderful gifts.

-How often have you looked at a photograph and thought that you’d like to know more about it?
-We pick one and delve a little deeper.
+How often do you see an image and think that you’d like to know more about it?
+We’re here to help.

-We review some of the great new fishing gear that can now be found at your local tackle shop.
+We review some of the great new fishing and tying gear that can now be found at your local tackle shop.